Learning Discretized Neural Networks under Ricci Flow: Experiments

-In this section, we design ablation studies to compare our RF-DNN trained from scratch with other STE methods.
-Furthermore, given a pre-trained model, we evaluate the performance of the RF-DNN in comparison with several representative training-based methods on classification benchmark datasets.
-All the experiments implemented in Python are conducted with PyTorch~\citep{paszke2019pytorch}.
-The hardware environment is conducted on a Workstation with an Intel(R) Xeon(R) Silver 4214 CPU(2.20 GHz), GeForce GTX 1080Ti GPU and 128GB RAM.
+In this section, we conduct ablation studies to compare our RF-DNN\footnote{For convenient gradient calculation, we utilize the weak approximation of the inverse of the LNE metric in all experiments.} trained from scratch with other STE methods.
+Additionally, when evaluating the performance of the RF-DNN with a pre-trained model, we compare it with several representative training-based methods on classification benchmark datasets.
+All experiments are implemented in Python using PyTorch~\citep{paszke2019pytorch}.
+The hardware environment includes an Intel(R) Xeon(R) Silver 4214 CPU(2.20 GHz), GeForce GTX 2080Ti GPU, and 128GB RAM.